armican/debearsivi.github.io/_posts/2018-07-29-29-Temmuz-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/wKRDZKq0rflEWr2VMRFux2n9irGxsUDOekN5-tT_myI.jpg?s=2159ae276a7b1caf8fe35c32cd8d41f0 frameborder=0>
 - entry_name: |
-    TIL A banker who convinced local residents to buy Coca Cola Stock during the Depression resulted in a the richest town in America with more millionaires per capita.
-A single share bought at $19 would be worth $10 Million in 2013.
-  entry_id: 92fpnx
-  entry_content: |
-    null
-- entry_name: |
     Takes a real bro to save a shark
   entry_id: 92hnxp
   entry_content: |